Meeting Rooms FAQs

 You may use a study room without a library card.

-You can use our study rooms every day of the week (depending on availability) but can only have one active room reservation at a time.
+You can use our study rooms every day of the week (depending on availability) but can only have one room reservation a day.

 • Study rooms help provide a quiet space for individual or group study/meeting.